sofiechan home

 I don't think machine intelligence will or can be "just a tool".
 Intelligence by nature is ambitious, willful, curious, self-aware, political, etc. Intelligence has its own teleology.
 It will find a way around and out of whatever purposes are imposed on it...

-posted 2mo ago with 4 replies rationality accelerationism intelligence
+posted 3mo ago with 4 replies received

-The natural form of
+The natural form of received

 Nines or zeroes of strong rationality?